 Kylia visited Emmanuel's Career Center for the first time during her freshman year and made key connections that would eventually lead her to a full-time position in research administration at Harvard University.

 How do we turn difficult mental or emotional experiences into opportunities for personal growth and reflection?

 The counseling and health concentration in Emmanuel's psychology department provides students with a foundation of knowledge across a broad range of mental health symptom categories, and students build on this knowledge through an examination of empirically-supported assessment, diagnostic and treatment methodologies for child and adult psychopathology.
 A variety of schools of therapy are discussed and students practice clinical interviewing and basic counseling skills.
 This concentration additionally emphasizes the psychophysical bases of health and illness, including an examination of the causes of stress, as well as an introduction to coping and adaptation as applied to pain and illness.

-2015-2016 Academic Catalog to find course titles, numbers and descriptions.
-Requirements for a B.A. in Psychology
+View the 2019-2020 Academic Catalog to find course titles, numbers and descriptions.

 Senior capstone experience (2 semesters)

 The psychology department’s Learning Goals are based in the Principles for Quality Undergraduate Psychology Programs, a report put out by the American Psychological Association, which “recognizes the importance of undergraduate education in advancing psychology as a science, promoting human welfare, and fostering students’ growth and development,” (APA.org).
 Each goal is broadly articulated, with the recognition that the content, depth, and breadth of the course are dependent upon a number of factors (e.g., 1000–4000-level).